 If an investor thinks the price of the underlying asset will decrease before the expiration date, they can sell the call.

 Consider a call option example involving stock XYZ with a premium of $1.50 per share.

-David Jaffee would encourage traders to earn $150 for selling the call option and collecting the premium for one contract (which is the equivalent of 100 shares of stock).
+David Jaffee would sell the call option and earn $150 (collecting the premium) for every contract sold (one contract allows you to control 100 shares of stock).

 The buyer of the call option pays $150 in premium.
 If the option has a strike price of $35 and shares of XYZ are selling for $45 upon expiration, the buyer can exercise their right to purchase 100 shares at $35.

 They are then able to sell the shares at the current market value for $45 per share.
 The call option buyer’s profit is the total amount earned in the sale of their shares minus the total investment, or premium paid.

 In the example above, the option buyer would profit $850 due to the $10 increase in stock price less $150 paid for the 1 contract (100 shares * $10 increase less $150 paid = $850).

 While the potential profit for buying a call is unlimited, it is a low probability trade.

 Insurance companies are profitable because the premium they collect oftentimes exceeds the premium they pay out as claims.

 In the options / derivatives market, it's similar, where options buyers tend to lose money, in aggregate, because the premium they pay is usually more than what they receive when the options contract expires.